 Ahhhh….
 I thought I’d never end.
 Seriouly, there was so much novel content in this surah and such a wide range of implications that I could go on about it deeper and longer.
 I’d rather talk about this surah than write about it, I’ve decided, since in conversation one could organically explore the facets and rabbit trails.
 It’s been incredibly difficult deciding what order to talk about things in, how much time to spend on each topic, how many technical points to unpack at length.
 In truth, I don’t think I’ve done such a great job with it.
 I gave two small sets of ayat entire posts and then presented a larger range of them today in generalized form.

 But I’m eager to move on, in large part because of how cynical this surah leaves me, and I feel bad for that and am worried about the consequences of me publicly unpacking it.
+A lot of people hate Islam, and I worry that they’ll use this to justify their existing hate.
 I find this surah egregiously servile to Muhammad, but again I know that it’s part of a package that many lovely people hold precious.
 The thing about holding this surah in contempt is that it threatens to taint what you think of its adherents too.
 Perhaps you are already looking for justifications to the discomfort you feel when seeing Islam and Muslims, and my criticism of this surah feels like an intellectual basis for that feeling.
 Perhaps after reading my cynical insights into what this surah is doing, you are inclined to think Muslims must be blind or dumb to believe this book.

 The thing is, if you accept the Quran at its word –that Muhammad’s marriage to Zaynab was a demonstration of law for public good, that his wives were secluded for their own good, that Muhammad was allowed special exemptions and elevations just because he’s Muhammad– there is little direct consequence for the life of the believer.
 The individual ritual life of prayer, charity, monotheism, and honesty and the goodness of those things stand on their own.
 What does it matter that Muhammad had more wives than the ordinary man?
 Most men don’t marry more than one wife anyways.
 So what that Muhammad is given exclusive prophetic power to dictate to all time?
 Would you rather have to continually keep evaluating men’s claims to prophethood time after time again?
 The man who enjoyed these exemptions and special powers is dead.
 He was a prophet, but there are no more prophets, so it’s not as though Muhammad’s prophetic right to demand your property and life in warfare affects your modern faith.
 Rather, these topics are currents deep beneath the waves of religion on which men are sailing, ones that people might never care or need to confront.
 And I think this is consistent with the way that all men simplify their cognitive loads, to ignore or passively accept things that would cause them mental turmoil to question.
 The key thing to believe in Muslims is that they accept these things not because they want to condone or practice evil, but because they want to have hope that mankind is meant to be good and will be rewarded for that good.
 And the Quran offers that hope.